leorrose/B7Fun/README.md

 # B7Fun
 A sport and fun activities social network for beersheba city.

-The Pupose of this Project is to create a social network focused on connecting people by sports and fun places (e.g sport faciliteis, dog gardens, elderly social clubs, play grounds, part of opendata project.
+The Pupose of this Project is to create a social network focused on connecting people by sports and fun places (e.g sport faciliteis, dog gardens, elderly social clubs, play grounds, urban nature) part of opendata project.

 <hr/>